A transfer-operator-based relation between Laplace eigenfunctions and zeros of Selberg zeta functions: Introduction

-If $\chi$ is the trivial one-dimensional representation and $\Gamma$ is a lattice (that is admissible for these techniques) then the slow transfer operators $\TO_s^\slow$ provide a dynamical characterization of the Maass cusp forms for $\Gamma$ \cite{Pohl_mcf_general}.
+If $\chi$ is the trivial one-dimensional representation and $\Gamma$ is cofinite (and admissible for these techniques) then the slow transfer operators $\TO_s^\slow$ provide a dynamical characterization of the Maass cusp forms for $\Gamma$ \cite{Pohl_mcf_general}.
 More precisely, for $s\in\C$, $\Rea s\in (0,1)$, the Maass cusp forms with spectral parameter $s$ are isomorphic to the eigenfunctions of the transfer operator $\TO^\slow_s$ with eigenvalue $1$ of sufficient regularity (`period functions').
 The proof of the isomorphism between Maass cusp forms and these period functions takes advantage of the characterization of Maass cusp forms in parabolic cohomology as provided by \cite{BLZ_part2}.
-Both, \cite{Pohl_mcf_general} and \cite{BLZ_part2} do not rely on the Selberg trace formula, any other trace formula, any scattering theory, or the Selberg zeta function.
+Both, \cite{Pohl_mcf_general} and \cite{BLZ_part2} do not rely on the Selberg trace formula, any scattering theory, or the Selberg zeta function.

 For general finite-dimensional unitary representations $\chi$ and general admissible Fuchsian groups $\Gamma$ it is expected that the sufficiently regular eigenfunctions with eigenvalue $1$ of $\TO^\slow_s$ characterize $(\Gamma,\chi)$-automorphic functions or are closely related to the residue operator at the resonance $s$ \cite{Pohl_hecke_infinite, Pohl_representation}.